berzerk0/BEWGor/README.md

 ### Code, explanation, and polished logo coming soon.

-This will be a 'flat' profiler - it will ask basically the same questions about all of the main subject's associates.
+Alpha release will be a 'flat' profiler - it will ask basically the same questions about all of the main subject's associates.

+Releases after this will not be, they will be tailored to associate's relationship.